Gab12123/DevOps/README.md

 <% }) %>
 ```

-All the work that we have done to imporve the web app allowed us to learn new things (as ejs for example) and we realised how redis and express could interact without always using the CLI.
+All the work that we have done to improve the web app allowed us to learn new things (as ejs for example) and we realised how redis and express could interact without always using the CLI.

 ## Author